SREENATHPGS/autocloud/ipCollector/Readme.md

     4. `python app.py`

 * Deployment instructions - Will update installation on client side soon.
+    1. Run `crontab -e`
+    2. Add an entry `*/10 * * * * bash /home/dave_amd/update_ip.sh -i enxd8bbc14b0c13 -u 192.168.1.51:8000` to the end of the file.
+This entry will call the script every 5 minuted, so the IP will be updated to the server every 5 mins.

 ### Who do I talk to? ###